rbngtm1/AWS_Exam/README.md

   * Basic: Data is available automatically in 5 mins.
   * Detailed: Provisioned IOPS SSD (io1) volumes automatically send one-minute metrics to CloudWatch.
 #### Major advantage of having VPN in AWS
-  * You can connect to cloud resources to on-premise data centers using VPN connections
+  * You can connect to cloud resources to on-premise data centers using VPN connections.

+****
+#### An administrator runs a highly available application in AWS.
+A file storage layer is needed that can share between instances and scale the platform more easily.
+Which AWS service can perform this action?
+  * Amazon EFS
+  * Amazon EFS provides scalable file storage for use with Amazon EC2.
+You can create an EFS file system and configure your instance to mount the file system.
+The EFS file system can be used as a common data source for workloads and applications running on multiple instances.
+#### While reviewing the Auto Scaling events for your application, you notice that your application is scaling up and down multiple times in same hour.
+What design choice could you make to optimize costs while preserving elasticity?
+  * Modify the autoscaling cool down timers
+  * Modify the cloudwatch alarm period that triggers your auto scaling down policy.